 1/4 cup frozen peas

-Three Horses Jasmine Rice is sold and available nationwide both in chain grocers, smaller specialty grocery stores, and Asian markets.
+Three Horses Jasmine Rice is the highest quality Jasmine rice sourced from Thailand.
+Their Jasmine is never mixed with other varieties of rice or with broken grains.
+I was so pleasantly surprised when I started working with their brand.
+The grains are so soft and silky to the touch and amazingly delicious.
+I promise I am not exaggerating.
+Three Horses is sold and available nationwide both in chain grocers, smaller specialty grocery stores, and Asian markets.
 It is high-quality pure Jasmine rice from Thailand.
 Some brands mix their Jasmine rice with other varieties of longer grain rice or with broken rice.
 Not Three Horses.
 They are known for their superior quality, which is evident from the fragrance and quality of the rice after cooking it.
 Please look out for them and support your local markets by purchasing directly from them.
 You won't be sorry, and during these uncertain times you may just help a small grocery stay in business.
 Remember, I always say, 'It takes a village!'
 I always encourage all of us to think about where we are buying everything we use - as it ensures that the stores we love stick around.

 Crispy Onions: I always keep a container of crispy onions in the my fridge.
 It's so easy to do while your busy with other things and it will save you a ton of time when pulling together a meal that calls for crispy onions.
 Thinly slice one small yellow onion.
 Heat up a tablespoon of oil or ghee in a heavy pan over medium-high heat.
 Put your onions in, lightly salt them, and cook about 10 minutes total, stirring often.
 The onions will start to beautifully crisp up and brown.
 Once finished, transfer them to a plate to cool.
 Use immediately or store in an airtight container to use later.
 They will last up to a week in the fridge.
 Use for your rice dish above or to top steaming cups of soup, mac and cheese, whatever you are eating.
 These are addictive by themselves, too.
 I can't tell you how many times I've had to make a second batch because I've eaten up the first.